kumar303/llama-deal-with-it/README.md

 # 🏛️

 Will we still build cathedrals of code?
 Probably not.
-I admit I've built more than one sofware systems where I'd become proud of their elegant, poetic architecture.
+I admit I've built more than one sofware systems where I'd become proud of its elegant, poetic architecture.
 The art of coding by hand is also really fun.
 I would often enter a [flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>), energized by intense focus.
 I would often walk away from hand coding a solution with a much deeper understanding of the system, of all its inputs and outputs and limitations.
 I will mourn the loss of this.
 Some of us may reminisce about it like lore.
 However, with AI generated code we'll likely be less emotionally attached to the code and less prone to [sunk cost fallacies](https://thedecisionlab.com/biases/the-sunk-cost-fallacy).

 # 🔗